-B. Ruby Rich, who coined the term New Queer Cinema in Sight & Describes the movies of this category as being "in sync" with their historical moment.
+B. Ruby Rich, who coined the term New Queer Cinema in Sight & amp; Sound magazine in 1992, describes the movies of this category as being "in sync" with their historical moment.
 Given that this historical moment was the beginning of the 90s, environmental awareness and growing dissatisfaction with the way capital was driving the film industry were part and parcel of independent filmmaking.